-Demand for lithium—the hottest commodity on the planet and the only commodity to show positive price movement in 2015—is poised to continue on its upward trajectory, becoming the world’s new gasoline and earning the moniker of “White Petroleum”.
-And the battle for market share in and around this commodity has everyone from major tech players to trend-setting investor gurus vying for a foothold.
+Demand for lithium—the hottest commodity on the planet and the only commodity to show positive price movement in 2015.
+For it is poised to continue on its upward trajectory.
+Thereby becoming the world’s new gasoline and earning the moniker of “White Petroleum”.
+And the battle for market share in and around this commodity has everyone.
+I mean from major tech players to trend-setting investor gurus vying for a foothold.

-Driven by the rise of battery gigafactories and game-changing Powerwall and energy storage businesses, the world now finds itself at the beginning of a lithium super cycle that is all about securing new supply, much of which is poised to come from lithium superstar Argentina.
+Driven by the rise of battery gigafactories and game-changing Powerwall and energy storage businesses.
+It seems the world now finds itself at the beginning of a lithium super cycle.
+One that is all about securing new supply, much of which is poised to come from lithium superstar Argentina.

 And opposite Tesla, we have some other major players shifting gears that will affect the lithium space.